RealDoigt/General-Purpose-Shell/doc/spec.md

 ### Forewarning

 This document merely states what a working implementation of the language should have.
-It doesn't state the reasons behind any the decisions nor the goals of the project.
+It doesn't state the reasons behind any of the decisions nor the goals of the project.
 If you are more interested in that, see the goals.md document.

 At this point in time, the language is still very much a work in progress and thus, the details written here may not be final.
 As issues encountered during development and testing arise, things may be added or removed from the language.